eklem1/AdiabaticSpinTransp/README.md

 https://doi.org/10.1103/RevModPhys.26.167

 The calculation is based on Equation (12).
+For a more extensive list of references see the LaTeX document.
+The exact analytic solution is derived and plotted, as well as a plot of the solution found using Runge-Kutta integration.

 ----